‘It’s like thinking outside the box, without the box!’

 We are wiring our churches for excellent wifi and designating ‘Ministers of Technology’.

-It's not just tech tools - it's what we hope to build with them.
+It’s not just technology – it’s what we hope to build with it.

 2. Clergy as Faith Practitioners